How to avoid overdraft fees

 The best way to avoid overdraft fees is to avoid having insufficient funds.

-"Creating a budget is the first step to understanding your money," said Ellie McIntyre, branch manager at Numerica’s Downtown Spokane location.
-"By planning ahead for fixed expenses (rent, phone, car payment) you can be confident in how much money you have left to spend on those items that are harder to predict."
+"Creating a budget is the first step to understanding your money," said John Barbero, branch manager at Numerica’s Sprague branch in Spokane Valley.
+"By planning ahead for fixed expenses like rent, phone, or a car payment, you can be confident in how much money you have left to spend on those items that are harder to predict."

 Numerica has several tools to help you avoid overdrawing your account.

 This budget worksheet can help you get your finances in one place.
 Take the time to find out how much money you really need and how much disposable income you can play with.
 Your budget will protect your bottom line and keep you from incurring overdraft fees.

 If you are looking for a more high-tech solution to creating your budget, use Online Banking and check out Numerica’s budget tools.
 You can analyze previous spending, create categories and even set budget recommendations based on previous transactions.